MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * Connector messages can't contain file attachments.

 * The connector instance URL should be treated as secret/confidential: anyone who has that URL can post to it, like an email address.
 Therefore, there's some risk of spam or links to phishing or malware sites.
-If that were to happen, team owners can delete the connector instance.
+If that happens, then team owners can delete the connector instance.

 * If the service that sends connector messages were to become compromised and start sending spam/phishing/malware links, a tenant administrator can prevent new connector instances from being created and Microsoft can block them centrally.